IsmaelElsharkawi/Cooperative-Scheduler/README.md

 #### 5.2.1 Testing the Temperature Sensor
 In this part we started by connecting the DS3231 to measure the temperature.
 We used the I2C to send

+### 5.3 **Integration Testing**
+The integration testing was integrating our .c files into the CUBEMX environment and running the code within microKeil.
+The first thing we tried was having simple tasks, where each tasks blinks the LED for a pre-determined number of times.
+For example, task 1 blinks 1 time, task 2 blinks 2 times, etc. We tried having ReRunMe instances withing tasks.
+The folder for testing this integration is named Testing_LEDs under the integration testing directory.

+### 5.4 **Application Testing**
+This is dicussed extensively in earlier sections and supported with videos for the implementations.